 Nothing much can be done at this stage because:

-1. You resigned and accepted 3 month's salary in lieu of notice.
+1. You resigned and accepted 3 months' salary in lieu of notice.

-2. Long period has passed.
+2. A long period has passed.

-3. You were holding managerial position.
+3. You held a managerial position.

-This is bit belated matter.
+This is a bit of a belated matter.

 Regards,